 The other line of argument which can be put forth in elucidation of the results is that professional identity is a dynamic unit rather than a static one.
 Accordingly, environmental and situational factors find the way to impact its construction and reconstruction (Riahipour et al., 2020).
 In the same vein, it is worth noting that professional identity is composed of a collection of varied features, comprising personal, social, affective, cognitive and metacognitive ones (Lee et al., 2013).
 The issues that affect professional identity are complex and interrelated which include social, professional, personal, and situational elements (Day & Kington, 2008).
 Teachers' personal dimensions of professional identity pertain to how their identities beyond the classroom impact their teaching practices.
-The situational and social dimensions of professional identity as an educator.
+The situational and social dimensions of professional identity refer to the ways in which the context of a teacher's work shapes their identity as an educator.
 In sum, a multitude of factors, such as policies enacted at both local and national levels, contribute to the formation of the professional identity of teachers.

 The outcomes of this study is consistent with the results of some previous studies some of which are presented here.
 In a similar study, Motallebzadeh and Kazemi (2018) described professional identity as stemming from the individual/s personal and social experiences.
 Moreover, in line with the present study, Motallebzadeh and Kazemi's (2018) found that professional identity is associated with experience, personal characteristics, and educational background.
 Additionally, Day, Elliot and Kington (2005) concluded that beside teachers' personal, emotional and useful sides of teaching, their personal features like expectations and future plans play a role in teachers' professional identity formation.
 Furthermore, corroborating this inquiry, in Beijaard et al.'s (2005) study, it was suggested that teachers' professional identity is significantly associated with their professional development study.
-Last but not least, the findings are in line with Hersi' s (2018) study, which demonstrated that professional identity and classroom management skills are interconnected notions.
+Last but not least, the findings are in line with Hersi's (2018) study, which demonstrated that professional identity and classroom management skills are interconnected notions.